stevieyu/flashbang/README.md

 Flashbang solves this by separating the two concerns entirely.
 A thin Service Worker handles redirects — it intercepts the navigation request before the browser even begins rendering.
 No HTML, no CSS, no JS execution.
 Just a direct redirect from the worker thread.
 The settings UI is a completely separate bundle that only loads when you actually visit the page.

-Flashbang has zero tracking.
-Some of the other tools include third-party analytics (Plausible, Cloudflare Web Analytics) — it's unclear whether these can be disabled by self-hosting.
+Flashbang has zero tracking (even hosted version).
+Some of the other tools include third-party analytics (Plausible, Cloudflare Web Analytics) on each search - it's unclear whether these can be disabled without self-hosting.

 > **Note:** Analytics information is accurate as of February 2026.
 These projects may have since changed their tracking behavior.